Russian plans for a super-heavy rocket

 The NTS did recommend to continue preliminary work on some foundation technologies, which could later benifit the super-heavy launcher, such as new materials and methane-fueled rocket engine.
 (744) In April 2015, during his annual press-conference, the Russian president Vladimir Putin said that the super-heavy rocket had just been postponed but not canceled.

 By the middle of 2016, the Russian scenario for lunar expeditions based on four Angara-5V rockets was deemed too risky and unreliable.
-Instead, Russia's strategic plans for human exploration of deep space defaulted back to a hypothetical super rocket.
+Instead, Russia's strategic plans for human exploration of deep space defaulted back to a much larger super-heavy rocket.

-The path to the development of superheavy launcher was built into the Federal Space Program from 2016 to 2025 and it was apparently endorsed by a government document signed by the Russian Prime Minister Dmitry Medvedev.
+The path to the development of a super-heavy launcher was built into the 2016-2025 Federal Space Program, and it was apparently endorsed with a government document signed by the Russian Prime Minister Dmitry Medvedev.
+By the end of 2016, there were some rumors inside the industry that the Russian president Vladimir Putin would officially endorse the costly project as early as January 2017.

 Read (and see) much more about the history of the Russian space program in a richly illustrated, large-format glossy edition:

-The initial STK booster with a payload of 85 tons and the liftoff mass of 2,500 tons as of July 2014.
+The initial STK booster with a payload of 85 tons and the liftoff mass of 2,500 tons as of July 2014 considered at TsSKB Progress circa 2013 and 2014.

 An artist rendering of a super-heavy launcher carrying manned spacecraft on a deep-space mission.
 Click to enlarge.
 Copyright © 2013 Anatoly Zak